Code-Institute-Submissions/johnston9-ms2-apis/README.md

 </p>

-- The email.js error handling function was tested successfully printing "Message sent" if succussful and "Error Please Resend" if failed in box.
+- The email.js error handling function was tested successfully printing "Message sent" if successful and "Error Please Resend" if sending failed.

 <p align="center">